-Doxorubicin is used to treat different types of cancers that affect the breast, bladder, ovary, thyroid, stomach, lungs, bones, nerve tissues, muscles, joints, and soft tissues.
-Doxorubicin is also used to treat Hodgkin's disease and certain types of leukemia.
+Adriamycin is used to treat different types of cancers that affect the breast, bladder, kidneys, ovaries, thyroid, stomach, lungs, bones, nerve tissues, joints, and soft tissues.
+This medicine is also used to treat Hodgkin lymphoma, non-Hodgkin lymphoma, and certain types of leukemia.

-Doxorubicin may cause dangerous effects on your heart.
-Call your doctor at once if you have chest pain, shortness of breath (even with mild exertion), swelling, or rapid weight gain.
+Adriamycin may cause dangerous effects on your heart.
+Call your doctor at once if you feel very weak or tired, or have fast heartbeats, shortness of breath (even with mild exertion), or swelling in your ankles or feet.

 severe liver disease;

 if you have recently had a heart attack.

 Tell your doctor if you have ever had:

 Tell your doctor about all other cancer medicines or radiation treatments you have received in the past.

 Using Adriamycin may increase your risk of developing a bone marrow disease or other types of leukemia later in life.
 Ask your doctor about your specific risk.

 You may need to have a negative pregnancy test before starting this treatment.